RitaGlushkova/github-user-languages/README.md

 # github-app-languages
-Input a username from GitHub to presented with a best guess of the their favorite programming language.
+Input a username from GitHub to be presented with the best guess of the user's favorite programming language.